Description

 Begin your day in Columbia Falls, where you'll meet your guide and fellow travelers before making your way to the West Glacier Entrance.
 In a comfortable transit van with large viewing windows, your guide will handle the road while you enjoy the spectacular views of the Montana wildness.

 Climbing your way along some of the most iconic stretches of Going-to-the-Sun Road, the tour stops in Logan Pass at the highest point of the scenic route.
-A true highlight and must-see of Glacier National Park, Logan Pass is home to a world of epic views and notoriously difficult parking!
+A highlight and must-see of Glacier National Park, Logan Pass is home to a world of epic views and notoriously difficult parking!
 Your knowledgeable education guide will lead you on a short interpretive stop near the Visitor Center before continuing onward to the towering peaks of the St. Mary Valley.

 Known for its dramatic mountains, challenging hikes with outstanding views like Siyeh Pass, and the stunning St. Mary Lake, the tour will reach the eastern portions of Going-to-the-Sun Road before turning around and beginning the journey back.
 Before the last leg of your trip, stop for a scenic picnic lunch where you'll have the opportunity to rest and refuel for the final journey.